bitzquad/bitzquad.com/README.md

 ### Develop

 1. Check if your git branch is `main` and sync
-2. Change your branch into `dev`
+2. Change your branch into `dev` and sync
 3. Code
 4. Run `npm run dev` for development
-5. Run `npm run build` to generate static HTMLs.
-This is optional.
+5. (optional) Run `npm run build` to generate static HTMLs.
 Just for the developer.
 Actual static HTMLs will be generated on cloudflare builder.
 6. Commit changes and sync
 7. Your changes will be live on a tempory URL on cloudflare.
 Ask a Bitblazer if you want that URL.
 8. Change your git branch to `main`